 - Remove the pork chops from the skillet for now and set aside on a plate.

-- Add the garlic to the pan and cook until fragrant, just about a minute or so.
+- Add the garlic to the pan and cook until fragrant, about a minute.

-- Add the white wine and cook until it is reduced by half.
+- Add the white wine and cook until it is reduced by half, about 5 minutes.

 - Squeeze half of the lemon over the pork chops and continue to simmer until the pork chops are a deep golden brown and cooked through, about 20 minutes.
 (Time varies based on thickness of the pork) – You can also put the pan in the oven at 325 for 20 minutes to finish cooking the pork that way.